What is Earnings Yield?

 Similar to the yield on bonds and other fixed-income instruments, the earnings yield is expressed in the form of a percentage.

 The earnings yield is often touted as being most useful for comparability between equity instruments and bonds and other fixed-income instruments – for example, imagine comparing a company’s P/E ratio to the yield on 10-year treasury notes (i.e. the risk-free asset).

-To start, we’ll list out the assumptions that we’ll be using in our example calculation of the earnings yield.
+To start, we’ll list out the assumptions that we’ll be using in our example calculation.

 First off, we’ll have two companies, Company A and Company B, both sharing the following assumptions:

 - Weighted Average Diluted Shares Outstanding: 50m

 Now, for the one major difference between the two companies:

 With that said, for both companies we can calculate their diluted EPS: